patooz/alx-higher_level_programming/0x00-python-hello_world/README.md

-6-concat.py - a python script that concats two strings 7-edges.py - a python script that cuts and pastes a string 8-concat_edges.py - a python script that prints a line, followed by a new line
+6-concat.py - a python script that concats two strings 7-edges.py - a python script that cuts and pastes a string 8-concat_edges.py - a python script that prints a line, followed by a new line 9-easter_egg.py - a python script that prints The Zen of python